 When working with our Fighting Fit Family, we always first look at WHAT you want to be when all is said and done! i.e. what exactly is that you want, how do you want to feel, are you fitter, faster or leaner than before.
 Any training phase, any training week, any sessions, any exercise, any repetition or interval that doesn’t help you go from where you are to what you want to be is a waste of time.

 So what is our programming about?
-It is about analysing the different stressors involved in various forms of strength and endurance training, and designing programs based around consolidating these stressors to minimize interference and maximize recovery.
+It is about analysing the different stressors involved in various forms of strength and endurance training, and designing programs based around consolidating these stressors to minimise interference and maximise recovery.

 The simultaneous method of different physical disciplines that do not explicitly support one another, and whose dissimilar components are not essential to success at any one event.